 Are you a company of one?
-Does your business bear your own name?
+Does your business wear your own name?
 It’s a situation many small business owners find themselves in.
 They are their company.
 It has its advantages, but there are also downsides.
 An upside is being the star.
 You are the celebrity of your business.
 Your status may also be the biggest disadvantage.
 It’s a big responsibility.

 The responsibility of being the brand simply needs to be manageable, which it is.
 How would anyone else make it if it weren’t?
 You are a solopreneur.
 In business, therefore, know your numbers, master the sales process, and learn how to market this new expanded version of yourself – the business brand.